LZeroAnalytics/coreum-package/README.md

       # Allows values: coreum or gaia
      type: coreum

-      # Chain ID has to be coreum-devnet-1 for coreum
+      # Chain ID can  be coreum-devnet-1 (default), coreum-testnet-1, or coreum-mainnet-1
+      # If coreum-testnet-1 or coreum-mainnet-1 is used, denom needs to be adapted
       # Can be any id for gaia and should be set when creating more than 1 gaia chain
      chain_id: coreum-devnet-1